stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 - [16.6 (Oct 23, 2018) Lazy, Memo & contextType](https://reactjs.org/blog/2018/10/23/react-v-16-6.html)
 - [16.7 (Dec 19, 2018) Bug fixes and patches (No Hooks yet)](https://reactjs.org/blog/2018/12/19/react-v-16-7.html)

-First release of 2019 should be the React 16.8 and should include the infamous React Hooks we are all waiting for, but don't let that keep you from using them.
+The first release of 2019 should be React 16.8 including the infamous React Hooks we are all waiting for, but don't let that keep you from using them.
 You can always install the latest React alpha using:

 ```
 npm install react@next react-dom@next